BlueContext/Domus/content/recipes/beef/beef-wellington.md

   main:
     parent: beef
 title: Beef Wellington
-weight: 4
+serves: "Serves 4"
+summary: "Here is a dish for a truly special occasion, when only the best will do.
+It's the work of a few days, so read the entire recipe and make your plan in advance."
 categories:
 - French
 - Holidays
 - Dinner Party
 - Main Dish
 ---
-*Serves 4*

-### Introduction

-Here is a dish for a truly special occasion, when only the very best will do.
-It's the work of a few days, so read the entire recipe and make your plan in advance.

 Serve this with a rich reduction of demiglace and Madeira enriched with a spoonful of butter at the end.

 ### Ingredients